Close

 Novelist K-8® Plus and NoveList® Plus

-OverDrive for Teens offers a collection of fiction and non-fiction eBooks, eAudiobooks, and more.
+OverDrive/Libby for Teens offers a collection of fiction and non-fiction eBooks, eAudiobooks, and magazines.

+You can check out up to 10 eBooks and eAudiobooks at a time and place 10 holds at a time.
 OverDrive Magazines have no circulation cap and allow unlimited simultaneous use, so you can enjoy every issue of every magazine.
-With smart tags in Libby, you can be notified when each new issue is released.
+With smart tags in the Libby app, you can be notified when each new issue is released.

 *Please note, users will need to sign in with your library card and PIN every 30 days.